We have now finished reviewing all of Peter Davison’s – Fifth Doctor episodes, in the episodes section.

 If his fight against the Cybermen was career defining, then his showing against the Daleks was flat, in Resurrection of the Daleks – 1984.
 It was contrived and offered no new continuation to either the Doctor or the Dalek’s story, since their previous outing in Tom Baker’s Destiny Of The Daleks – 1979.

 The continual re-introduction of The Master, was at times annoying.
 His overuse was compounded by the productions team insistence on dressing him up as other characters; for a third-act shock reveal!

 Which wasn’t shocking, as we could tell it was him all along.
 He did partially redeem in Planet of Fire – 1984 with an intended swansong, that finally seemed to be written for Ainley’s strengths.

-Davison was in retrospect, an excellent choice for the Doctor and he was part of the show when it was still highly thought of.
+Davison was in retrospect, an excellent choice for the Doctor and he was part of the show, when was still highly regarded.

 He left long before the BBC’s axe began to loom over proceedings.
-His era, although not as strong as Tom Baker’s; was a respectable followup, for the Fifth Doctor.
+His era, (although not as strong as Tom Baker’s era); was a respectable followup, for the Fifth Doctor.